Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Search for Heavy Higgs Bosons at the LHC

-In addition to the parton-level generation of non-resonant and $t\bar{t}\gamma$ backgrounds, the following pre-selection cuts at parton level are imposed in order to avoid any divergence in the parton-level calculations \cite{ATLAS:2017muo,Chang:2018uwu}: \begin{enumerate} \item The pseudorapidity $\eta$ of the two photons must be in acceptance of detector so $|\eta_{\gamma\gamma}|\leq 2.4$. \item The pseudorapidity $\eta$ of the two jets must be in acceptance of detector so $|\eta_{jj}|\leq 2.4$. \item The transverse momentum $P_T$ of the two jets satisfy $(P_T)_{jj}\geq 20$. \item The transverse momentum $P_T$ of the two photon satisfy $(P_T)_{\gamma\gamma}\geq 25$. \end{enumerate} Cuts flow in Tab.~\ref{cuttb300} were chosen upon full analysis of final state signal and background kinematics to optimize relative signal-to-background significance ($S/\sqrt{B}$).
-As mentioned earlier, for $m_{h'}=250,~400$ with luminosity $300$ ${\rm fb}^{-1}$ the most relevant cuts were taken around the two SM Higgs peaks in the two photon and two jets invariant mass distributions.
-Applying these cuts, a major part of the background events were excluded, as it has broad distributions because they were generated as elastic scatering rather than being from resonances.
-Eventually, the backgrounds reduced relative to the signals at $m_{h'}=250,~400$ GeV as it appears in Fig.~\ref{hhaabbbkg} (right).
+The cut flow in Table~\ref{cuttb300} is chosen upon full analysis of final state signal and background kinematics to optimize relative signal-to-background significance ($\text{S}/\sqrt{\text{B}}$).
+As mentioned earlier, for $m_{h'}=250~\text{GeV},~400~\text{GeV}$ with $L_{\text{int}}=300~{\text{fb}}^{-1}$ the most relevant cuts were taken around the two SM Higgs peaks in the two photon and two jets invariant mass distributions.
+Applying these cuts, a major part of the background events were excluded, as it has broad distributions because they were generated as elastic scatering rather than being from resonances at the regions of interest.
+Eventually, the backgrounds reduced relative to the signals at $m_{h'}=250~\text{GeV},~400~\text{GeV}$ as in Fig.~\ref{hp250400bkg}~(right).

-From these resuls, it is clear that the SM-like Higgs pair production with $2\gamma+ 2b$-jets can be the smooking gun for probing the heavy $CP$-even neutral Higgs in this class of models that allow for a significant coupling between $h'$ and the SM-like Higgs $h$, unlike several other extensions of the SM.
-The significace of the $h'\to b\bar{b}\gamma\gamma $ signal is presented in Fig.~\ref{hhaabbbkg}, for luminosities vary from 100 to 3000 ${\rm fb}^{-1}$ at $\sqrt{s}=14$ TeV, for the usual three values of $m_{h'}$.
+From these results, it is clear that the SM-like Higgs boson pair production with $2\gamma+2b$-jets can be the smoking gun for probing the heavy $CP$-even neutral Higgs boson in this class of models that allows for a significant coupling between $h'$ and the SM-like Higgs $h$ boson, unlike several other extensions of the SM.
+The significance of the $h'\to b\bar{b}\gamma\gamma$ signal is presented in Fig.~\ref{siglumihh}, for $L_{\text{int}}$ values which vary from $100~{\text{fb}}^{-1}$ up to $3000~{\text{fb}}^{-1}$ at $\sqrt{s}=14~\text{TeV}$, for the usual three values of $m_{h'}$.
+It is clear that the signal significance increases with considered $L_{\text{int}}$ for each value of $m_{h'}$ giving better chances of $h'$ discovery with higher $L_{\text{int}}$.

-With $m_{h'}=600$ GeV, one must consider higher integrated luminosity $\sim 3000$ ${\rm fb}^{-1}$, as the associated production and decay cross section are quite small.
-Here we use the previous cuts on the invariant masses and $P_T$ of two photon and jets, in addition extra cuts given in Tab.~\ref{cuttb650} are also imposed.
-After applying all these cuts, the final distributions of this event are shown in Fig.~\ref{final650}.
+With $m_{h'}=600~\text{GeV}$, one must consider higher $L_{\text{int}}\sim 3000~{\text{fb}}^{-1}$, as the associated production and decay cross section are quite small.
+Here we apply the cut flow given in Table~\ref{cuttb600}.
+After applying all these cuts, the final distributions of this event are shown in Fig.~\ref{hp600bkg}.
+According to the plots shown in Fig.~\ref{siglumihh} and Fig.~\ref{hp600bkg}, it is clear that even $h'$ with $m_{h'}\gsim 600~\text{GeV}$ can still be discovered, but at the High-Luminosity Large Hadron Collider (HL-LHC), as it requires $L_{\text{int}}$ of order $L_{\text{int}}=3000~{\text{fb}}^{-1}$.